 Having greater restrictions on cheaper pricing plans is standard among SaaS providers and isn’t always a downside to the software solution: the inclusion of less feature-rich packages keeps prices low for smaller companies that don’t need them.
 That being said, it’s important that you check out exactly what features are included in different pricing plans so that you won’t be disappointed if your favorite features aren’t part of the bundle.

 Companies may boast their integration abilities, but watch out: integrations are also prone to restrictions.
-If you’re banking on a software solution integrating with your current CRM or social media tool, be sure that that integration is included in the pricing plan that you’re interested in.
+If you’re banking on a software solution integrating with your current CRM or social media tool, be sure that the integration is included in the pricing plan that you’re interested in.

 It’s not just features or integrations that come with restrictions: some customer engagement software providers will even restrict engagement depending on how much you pay.
 For example, CRM software solutions like Salesforce may not allow lead assignment and routing unless businesses to upgrade to at least a second-tier plan; marketing solutions like MailChimp may only allow so many email automations or subscribers.
 Engagement solutions like Hootsuite that charge per plan and not per user can greatly restrict how many users companies are allowed.
 Even live chat providers often put caps on the number of chats that companies can send monthly from lower paying accounts (don’t worry, Comm100 doesn’t do this!).